dylans0ng/dylans0ng.github.io/_posts/2023-08-24-three-simple-steps-to-perform-linear-regression-in-excel.md

 (Insert the link)

-So, I hope to see you over there!
+I hope to see you over there!